-Corey Hayman is an emerging artist born in 1990 currently studing her MA at Goldsmiths University.
+Corey Hayman is an artist born in 1990 and holds an MFA in Fine Art from Goldsmiths University (g.
+2018).
 Lives and works in London.

 Hayman’s work centres around racial and social identity, with its exploration and realisation covering a wide-range of media, from photography and video, to documentation and drawing.
 Her work is borne out of primary experiences with found materials/subject matter in discourses surrounding class, race, gender and the envelopment of these factors in socio-political, economic and cultural experiences.
 Particular discourses of interest to her include; Afro-pessimism, Glissant’s right to ‘Opacity’ and Crenshaw’s intersectionality (the matrix of co-dependent oppressive categories; race, class, gender and the socio-political effect of these ‘intersections’).